o3de/o3de.org/content/docs/userguide/waf-artifacts-cache.md

+description: ' Use the Waf artifacts cache feature in &ALYlong; to significantly improve build times. '
+slug: waf-artifacts-cache
+title: Using the Waf Artifacts Cache
+---
 # Using the Waf Artifacts Cache<a name="waf-artifacts-cache"></a>

 The Waf artifacts cache is for Waf\-generated files\.
 The cache speeds up Waf build time by caching previously built artifacts and retrieving them when the task signature hasn't changed\.
 To calculate the task signature, Lumberyard uses MD5 hashes of the task's run function, source file, dependencies, and build environment\.